jfelipearaujo/jfelipearaujo/README.md

 ## Welcome 👋 🇺🇸
 Passionate by games, software development and strategy games!

-I'm a Software Engineer with a focus on .Net :computer:
+I'm a Software Engineer with a focus on .NET and GO Lang :computer:

  :office:  &nbsp; Working at **CI&T** as Software Engineer
  <br/> :construction_worker: &nbsp; Are you interested in working with us?
 Take a look [here](https://ciandt.com/us/en-us/careers/open-positions)